-Although most people think about credit and debit cards associated with a merchant account, those cards are prohibited for cannabis transactions.
+Most people associate a merchant account with credit cards but merchant accounts include other types of payments too.
+Cannabis credit card processing is prohibited for cannabis transactions.
 Having a Hypur cannabis merchant account allows you to conduct electronic payments today, and if or when cannabis is legalized on a federal level and the branded card networks allow it, the merchant account will have already gone through the underwriting process.
-All that’s needed is to “flip the switch” and the legitimate merchant accounts will gain full debit and credit card processing.
+All that’s needed is to “flip the switch” and the legitimate merchant accounts will gain full credit card processing.
 This is why having a reputable cannabis merchant account is so valuable.

 Another aspect of TPPP’s is that monies are usually held in the TPPP’s account.
 There is no guarantee that merchants will be paid, and consumers wonder where their money is being held and for what purpose.
 Without a transparent cannabis merchant account, your current payment processor might actually be breaking card rules and putting you and your business at risk.
 CBD and cannabis retailers need to use a payment processor designed for cannabis, and one that permits such transactions.